The frog family (Family Anura) is an ancient group. They may be found as fossils as old as 250 million years. This predates the dinosaurs.

 Free frogs booklet

-Council has produced a frog booklet [PDF 1.5MB] to assist residents to identify frogs of our region, and to provide information about establishing and protecting healthy frog-habitats.
+Council has produced a frog brochure to assist residents to identify frogs of our region, and to provide information about establishing and protecting healthy frog-habitats.
 The booklet contains information about 35 native frog species.

 Your backyard environment can be made more suitable for frogs by creating a frog pond.